What Is Upside Down Divorce®? A Calmer Path Through Separation

 Stage 1: Creating the Parenting Plan

-Parents meet with a parenting plan expert—typically a licensed mental health professional trained in child development, family systems, and collaborative divorce.
-Together, they develop a comprehensive plan that addresses:
+Parents meet with a parenting plan expert—a licensed mental health professional trained in child development, family systems, and collaborative divorce.
+Together, they develop a comprehensive plan addressing:

 - When children spend time with each parent throughout the year, including holidays and school breaks